TsingZ0/HtFLlib/README.md

 ## Experimental results

-If you are interested in **the experimental results (e.g., the accuracy) of above algorithms**, you can find some results in our accepted FL paper (i.e., [FedTGP](https://github.com/TsingZ0/FedTGP)). *Please note that this developing project may not be able to reproduce the results on these papers, since some basic settings may change due to the requests of the community.*
+If you are interested in **the experimental results (e.g., the accuracy) of the above algorithms**, you can find some results in our accepted FL paper (i.e., [FedTGP](https://github.com/TsingZ0/FedTGP)). *Please note that this developing project may not be able to reproduce the results on these papers, since some basic settings may change due to the requests of the community.*